isomerpages/moe-regentsec/latest-announcement/highlights/_posts/2023-10-11-post-2018 Overseas Learning Journey.md

 <h4><strong>Surabaya, Indonesia</strong><br>5-9 November 2018</h4>
 <p><strong>Day 1: Visiting Submarine Museum, Places of Historical and Religious significance</strong>
 </p>
-<p>“I was very intrigued by the beauty of the temple which was built next
-to the sea.
+<p><em>“I was very intrigued by the beauty of the temple which was built next to the sea.
 The view was simply spectacular.
-I also had the chance to learn about the history and significance of a Chinese temple in an Indonesian community.” – Raine Ng 3-7</p>
+I also had the chance to learn about the history and significance of a Chinese temple in an Indonesian community.”</em> –
+Raine Ng 3-7</p>
 <p><strong>Day 2: School Visit to SMA Petra 1</strong>
 </p>
-<p>“During the school visit, I made many new friends.
-I had the opportunity
-to learn the Indonesian mass dance and baking too.
-Perhaps when I return to Singapore I can bake Indonesian cookies for my family and friends.”– Syed Rusydi 3-6</p>
+<p><em>“During the school visit, I made many new friends.
+I had the opportunity to learn the Indonesian mass dance and baking too.
+Perhaps when I return to Singapore I can bake Indonesian cookies for my family and friends.”</em> –
+Syed Rusydi 3-6</p>
 <p><strong>Day 3: School Visit to SMK Negeri Surabaya, Catholic Vocational High School Mater Amabilis</strong>
 </p>
-<p>“I felt very excited when we were given the challenge to do batik painting
+<p><em>“I felt very excited when we were given the challenge to do batik painting and fishing.
-and fishing.
 We also had the opportunity to showcase our talent in cooking and present our dishes.
-Cooking with my team members was fun and it helped to build my self-confidence too.” – Ying Teng 3-8</p>
+Cooking with my team members was fun and it helped to build my self-confidence too.”</em> –
+Ying Teng 3-8</p>
 <p><strong>Day 4: Activities at Pandaan International Cultural Centre (PICC)</strong>
 </p>
-<p>“I enjoyed the trip to Pandaan International Cultural Centre because we
-had the chance to carry out activities that we normally don’t get to do in Singapore, like paddy harvesting.
-I had a memorable experience at PICC and was really mesmerized by the beautiful landscape that surrounded the centre.” – Johazrai, 3-7</p>
+<p><em>“I enjoyed the trip to Pandaan International Cultural Centre because we had the chance to carry out activities that we normally don’t get to do in Singapore, like paddy harvesting.
+I had a memorable experience at PICC and was really mesmerized by the beautiful landscape that surrounded the centre.”</em> –
+Johazrai, 3-7</p>
 <p></p>
 <p></p>